Radicalization, Terrorism, and Extremism Prevention

 Manjana Sold

 So-called Reichsbürger (‘citizens of the Reich [German empire]’) are not a new phenomenon in Germany.
 However, recent events, such as the investigation into ‘Patriotische Union’ (‘Patriotic Union’) since December 2022, the Covid-19 protest movements, and several serious acts of violence have been highlighting their increasing societal relevance.
 And yet, the currently existing body of knowledge is highly fragmented which hinders an in-depth analysis of this particular ideological spectrum and its followers.
 Interestingly, preliminary analyses suggest potentially substantial differences between the Reichsbürger following and the followers of other, better-studied extremist phenomena.
-This relates to, for example, demographic factors, social dynamics, and forms of organisation.
-As a result, existing conceptualisations of radicalisation cannot easily be transferred to Reichsbürger, which necessitates new and dedicated research into the topic.
+This relates to, for example, demographic factors, social dynamics, and forms of organization.
+As a result, existing conceptualizations of radicalization cannot easily be transferred to Reichsbürger, which necessitates new and dedicated research into the topic.

 Maximilian Ruf